LbertKamu/H-manual/4RealSolutions/R6second.md

 Yet you are still washing utensils and getting angry in your head.

 you could talk to her in you head because you have an image about her, and that image is capable of making you angry.
+When you live with a person long enough, you already know what this person is going to do and say in any giving situation and when they behave differently, you get a shock as they have changed.
+With him changing your image of his broke.

 But when this image is not there, you would understand that she is getting old and can't work for long hour, she has a worsen back ache and she is cooking food and whipping ghee traditionally, by the time she is finished, her back, legs and her body is killing her, she need rest and she put these greesy utentiles in the sink.
 She is not evil just limited by her body, that makes it hard for her to remember things.